Operation Daybreak: Filming

+Post production

+Gilbert considered it a "good film" but felt it came along "fifteen years too late... there was nothing in it for people to relate to."
+However, the film impressed Albert Broccoli and prompted the producer to hire Gilbert to direct The Spy Who Loved Me.

 Music

-The credits show that the music was played on an ARP synthesizer by David Hentschel.
+David Hentschel composed the score from an ARP synthesizer and the orchestra was conducted by Harry Rabinowitz.

 Critical reception

 Colin Bennett of Australia's The Age newspaper felt that while the latter part of the film was "very moving", this only made up for the "quiet drabness" that was shown before.
 He did believe that the film felt authentic and felt the acting was mostly understated, suggesting that British actors Andrews and Shaw eclipsed Bottoms, who was promoted as the star of the show.
 Film critic Tony Sloman described the film as a "grimly exciting war drama", describing Andrews as "excellent" in his role as a fellow Czech patriot.
 Writing for The Baltimore Sun, R. H. Gardner was critical of the film's omission of historical context and felt the film lacked "the punch a chronicle of such a tragic and heroic event should have".